ted-tanner/entries-backend/Readme.md

   - While it is technically possible for us to capture which budgets a user has access to, it is *not* possible for us to decrypt details about a budget or its entries.
 Those details are encrypted with a key that is only accessible with a user's password, which never leaves the user's device(s), not even during authentication.
 * To prevent revealing which email addresses use our service in the endpoint for obtaining the auth string hashing parameters, we return phony data when a user is not found.
 This phony data needs to change infrequently to adequately mimic a user's nonce.
 This is done by seeding a random number generator with the number of days since the unix epoch and then hashing the random number with the email address from the request.
 The nonce is a masked-off portion of the hash.
 To prevent timing attacks, this hashing takes place with every request to this endpoint regardless of whether or not it will be used.

-### TODO

-* Need to support some web specific things for new web client (currently, the only client is mobile)
-  - Accept and send access/refresh tokens as cookies rather than headers when the client is web (secure, same-site strict, http-only, refresh token path is the refresh endpoint)
-    * The `FromHeader` trait should become `FromHeaderOrCookie`
-    * Sign-in should have a flag indicating cookie vs header auth
-    * Sign-in token should also be a cookie, but the path narrowed to the verify OTP endpoint or where sign-in token is used
-  - CORS (configure allowed sites in `env.rs` and the env vars, e.g. `sample.env`)
-  - CSRF
-    * Enforce CSRF only on clients authenticating with a cookie rather than a header (see `ClientType`)
-    * Need an endpoint to be able to request new CSRF token
-  - Tests for all of the above!

 ### Minimum Viable Product

 * Endpoint for uploading ALL data when creating an account (after using the app without an account for a while)